EisenDev/Verity/README.md

 ### 3. Automated Remediation Estimator
 Leveraging the **AI Cost Matrix**, VERITY automatically generates itemized remediation lists (e.g., "Broken Bed Frame - $500") based on raw audit findings, significantly reducing manual overhead for department managers.

-## 🚀 Vision and Design Philosophy
-While the core task focused on the data table, I chose to implement a Login gate and an AI Support layer because, in a real enterprise B2B environment, data transparency (RBAC) and user onboarding (AI Liaison) are not 'extras'—they are fundamental architectural requirements.

-VERITY isn't just a dashboard; it's an **Operating System for Hospitality Excellence**.

 ---
 *© 2026 EISENDEV.
 ALL RIGHTS RESERVED.*